BJMdotNET/pr1nc3/topics/mayte/index.md

 ----

  - [**"Letters from Prince: A Minneapolis writer remembers his relationship with a lost star -- Minnesota native Neal Karlen was 25 years old when he landed the first of two in-depth interviews with Prince for Rolling Stone.
-What followed were 31 years of handwritten notes, late-night calls and an unlikely friendship."**](http://www.startribune.com/letters-from-prince-a-minneapolis-writer-remembers-his-relationship-with-a-lost-star/377555951/) by Neal Karlen in [Minneapolis Star Tribune](http://www.startribune.com/) on 29 April 2016 about Mayte, Neal Karlen ([mirror](https://web.archive.org/web/*/http://www.startribune.com/letters-from-prince-a-minneapolis-writer-remembers-his-relationship-with-a-lost-star/377555951/))
+What followed were 31 years of handwritten notes, late-night calls and an unlikely friendship."**](http://www.startribune.com/letters-from-prince-a-minneapolis-writer-remembers-his-relationship-with-a-lost-star/377555951/) by Neal Karlen in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 29 April 2016 about Mayte, Neal Karlen ([mirror](https://web.archive.org/web/*/http://www.startribune.com/letters-from-prince-a-minneapolis-writer-remembers-his-relationship-with-a-lost-star/377555951/))

 ----